 Symptoms

-An error like the following is being reported in the log file '/usr/local/cpanel/logs/php-fpm/error.log' for the cPanel internal PHP-FPM service.
+Users report a delay or timeouts when attempting to access tools in their cPanel accounts.
+An error like the following is being reported in the log file /usr/local/cpanel/logs/php-fpm/error.log for the cPanel internal PHP-FPM service.

 This does not relate to the PHP-FPM service used by Apache or the user's domains.
 If you are seeing a similar error for a domain in the EA4 PHP-FPM logs, please see the following article instead.